hsnyder/c-serpent/README.txt

 -h   print help message and exit

 -m   the following argument is the name of the module to be built
-     only one module per wrapgen invocation is allowed.
+     only one module per c-serpent invocation is allowed.

 -f   the following argument is a filename.